-The Master Programme in “Sustainable Integrated Pest Management (IPM) Technologies for Mediterranean Fruit and Vegetable Crops” has been designed to train graduate students researchers or professionals plant health, crop production and protection, biology, biotechnology, agricultural engineering, horticultural sciences, farm management, natural sciences, environmental sciences) in modern and sustainable integrated management of economically important pests affecting Mediterranean fruit and vegetable crops in pre and post-harvest.
+The Master Programme in “Sustainable Integrated Pest Management (IPM) Technologies for Mediterranean Fruit and Vegetable Crops” has been designed to train graduate students researchers or professionals plant health, crop production and protection, biology, biotechnology, agricultural engineering, horticultural sciences, farm management, natural sciences, environmental sciences) in modern and sustainable integrated management of economically important pests affecting main Mediterranean fruit and vegetable crops in pre and post-harvest.

 The programme is based on an intensive learning course and on the preparation of an IPM project.

 The main objective of the course is to prepare experts able to apply and transfer the IPM approach by combining all appropriate and innovative techniques in a total management system and by minimizing economic, health and environmental risks.
 Students build capacity and develop skills in:

-The second year is dedicated to scientific research related to a pest/pathogen problem of economic importance for the Mediterranean region.
+The second year is dedicated to scientific research related to a pest/pathogen of economic importance for the Mediterranean region.

 The aim of the course is to promote the transfer of knowledge to and between the Mediterranean countries.
 The MSc thesis work can be carried out at CIHEAM Bari or at another Mediterranean scientific research institution.
 The scientific outcome of the research work is usually announced on the occasion of national and international conferences and/or published in scientific journals.